evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InvalidReturnSubError.md

 title: "InvalidReturnSubError"
 ---

-Represents an error that occurs when an invalid RETURNSUB operation is executed within the EVM.
+Represents an invalid bytecode/contract error that occurs when an invalid RETURNSUB operation is executed within the EVM.

 Invalid RETURNSUB errors can occur due to:
 - Incorrect use of the RETURNSUB opcode.